 - Guardianship plans: If you have children who belong biologically to only one partner but who two partners are raising, adoption can be the best way to protect both the parents’ rights and the rights of the children.
 If the kids are not adopted, however, guardianship instructions are vital to make certain that the kids will be raised by the non-biological parent in case of a death or in case of incapacity.

 - Power of attorney: You can use a power of attorney to select who you want to control assets.
 This is of vital importance if you are not married and want to determine who makes decisions for you.

 - Advanced directives for healthcare and nursing home care planning: This can be important especially for transgender individuals who sometimes face difficulties when it comes to finding doctors and care providers.

 There may also be many other things which you should include in your estate plan.
-Because the estate planning process can be complicated and involves addressing many important issues, you should get legal help from a trusted legal advisor with experience in LGBT estate planning.
+Because the estate planning process can be complicated and involves addressing many important issues, you should get legal help from a trusted legal advisor with experience in LGBTQ estate planning.

 How can a Sioux Falls LGBTQ Estate Planning Lawyer Help?